Green-Software-Foundation/scer/use_cases/SCER_FOR_LLM/SCER_For_LLM_Specification.md

 **Motivation and Value Statement for the SCER Specification for LLMs:**

-The SCER (Software Carbon Efficiency Rating) specification provides a crucial framework designed to standardize the assessment and comparison of software applications based on their carbon efficiencies.
+The SCER (Software Carbon Efficiency Rating) specification, pronounced “sheer”,  provides a crucial framework designed to standardize the assessment and comparison of software applications based on their carbon efficiencies.
 Without an industry-standard approach to measure the environmental impact of software, there is currently no systematic method to assess or compare the "greenness" of software relative to similar applications within the same category.
 By adopting this specification, software "greenness" is established and recognized as a key performance indicator (KPI) in the evaluation of software solutions.
-This not only facilitates a competitive environment focused on sustainability but also propels the broader agenda of sustainable software development, aligning with global environmental goals.
+This not only promotes a focus on sustainability but also advances the broader agenda of sustainable software development, aligning with global environmental goals.

 The SCER Specification for Rating  Carbon Efficiencies of LLMs  serves as a practical application for [the foundational SCER specification](https://github.com/Green-Software-Foundation/scer/blob/Dev/Software_Carbon_Efficiency_Rating/Software_Carbon_Efficiency_Rating_Specification.md).
 Following the standard process outlined in the SCER specification, the components detailed below are designed to assess the carbon efficiencies of LLMs:
-1. Software Categorization
+1. Software Categorization (model size, types, etc)
-1. Benchmark definition (workload, method etc)
+1. Benchmark definition (workload, method, tools/infra, etc)
 1. Rating definition (range, algorithm, etc)
-1. Visualization and Labeling (on Hugging Face, or MLPerf-like)
+1. Visualization and Labeling (visuals, placement, access to sources/details, etc)

 ---
 Below, each component of the specification is defined in detail, using Hugging Face as a case study or example.